O'Gara History, Family Crest & Coats of Arms

 Irish surnames are linked to the long Gaelic heritage of the Island nation.
 The original Gaelic form of the name O'Gara is "O Gadhra," which is derived from the word "gadhar," which means "dog."

 Early Origins of the O'Gara family

 The surname O'Gara was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were Chiefs of Coolavin aad Sliabh Lugha.
 The surname also spelled Gara, O'Gara, and Gerry is descended from Tiachleach, Lord of South Leyney who was killed in 946 A.D.
 The Geary family was closely associated with the O'Haras from an early time and the chiefs of the two septs alternated as rulers of Luighne.

 Early History of the O'Gara family

-Another 191 words (14 lines of text) are included under the topic Early O'Gara History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Gara research.
+Another 79 words (6 lines of text) covering the years 1710, 1796 and 1727 are included under the topic Early O'Gara History in all our PDF Extended History products and printed products wherever possible.

 O'Gara Spelling Variations